tatsath/autointerp/autointerp_saeeval/README.md

 ### Top Activating Examples

 The system collects top-activating text sequences for each feature.
 These are sent to the LLM to generate explanations.
-Example from Feature 25313 (score: 1.0000):
+Activating tokens are marked with `<< >>`.
+These examples help understand why explanations are generated and reveal if they're too generic or specific.

-**Feature 25313: "the number 13 in various contexts including dates and percentages"**
+**Example 1: Feature 25313 (Score: 1.0000) - "the number 13 in various contexts including dates and percentages"**

 **Top Activating Examples:**
 1. **Activation 4.500:** `Pharma's special meeting set for November <<13>> to approve shares`